Hunger explained?

 For your comments and reactions: hungerexpl@gmail.com

-The ambition of this site, created in June 2013, is to try and inform on the food issue and to debunk myths on hunger (More on myths on hunger...) so that the honest citizens of the XXIst century that we are, are able to better understand the world around us and act in order to change it and make a reality of the utopia of a sustainable world without hunger. [read more]
+The ambition of this site, created in June 2013, is to try and inform on food and agricultural issues and to debunk related myths so that the citizens of the XXIst century that we are, are able to better understand the world around us and act in order to change it and make a reality of the utopia of a sustainable world without hunger. [read more]

 ----------------------------------------